soulmachine/react-starter-kits/README.md

 The `lint` subcommand in `scripts` uses `eslint` instead of `jshint`, which means this starter kit doesn't use jshint at all, and this is true.

-Since eslint supports ES6, the obvious choice is eslint.
+Since eslint supports ES6 while jshint only has partial support for ES6, the obvious choice is eslint.

 Delete two files `.jshintrc` and `.jshintignore`: